david-yu/vagrant-docker-ee-ubuntu/README.md

 ## Bring up nodes

-Modify `Makefile` `start`, `stop`, and `destroy` targets to manage certain nodes, if you only need a UCP manager node you can just edit the file to have the following entry for the `start` target.
+If you are thinking of customizing the start up of the cluster (i.e. no DTR, HA UCP, etc) modify the `Makefile` to describe the `start`, `stop`, and `destroy` targets to manage certain nodes, if you only need a UCP manager node you can just edit the file to have the following entry for the `start` target.

 ```
 start:
-	@vagrant up haproxy ucp-node1
+	@vagrant up haproxy ucp
 ```

 Then you can run from the CLI